Armando-IR/text_frequency/README.md

 # text_frequency
 Scripts to scrape articles from a news site and obtain frequency of syntagms.
-This script is purely demonstrative for recruiting processes.

 It extracts frequencies for textual syntagms from a collection of texts.
 The scraping part is set for the italian C**** platform.

-The script is for research uses.
+The script is for research uses or purely demonstrative for recruiting processes.
 Not for commercial or any kind of illegal use.